illuin-tech/colpali/README.md

 ## Associated Paper

-**ColPali: Efficient Document Retrieval with Vision Language Models** Manuel Faysse\*, Hugues Sibille\*, Tony Wu\* Bilel Omrani, Gautier Viaud, Céline Hudelot, Pierre Colombo (\*Equal Contribution)
+This repository contains the code used for training the vision retrievers in the [**ColPali: Efficient Document Retrieval with Vision Language Models**](https://arxiv.org/abs/2407.01449) paper.

-This repository contains the code used for training the vision retrievers in the paper.
 In particular, it contains the code for training the ColPali model, which is a vision retriever based on the ColBERT architecture.

 ## Setup